 Further long term studies are needed to evaluate the effectiveness of Flomax for women and the side effects that it can cause.

-Meanwhile, extensive studies have reviewed the use of Flomax for men, especially in regards to treating BPH.
+Meanwhile, extensive studies have reviewed the use of Flomax for men, especially in regard to treating BPH.

 A large number of these studies have reported dangerous side effects associated with Flomax including; erectile dysfunction, hypotension, long-term incontinence, and floppy iris syndrome.